diwu1990/diwu-homepage/content/post/2019-07-29-islped/index.md

 ---
-title: Paper on approximate exp unit design is accepted in ISLPED 2019
+title: A paper on approximate exp unit design is accepted in ISLPED 2019
 subtitle:
 summary:
 authors: []